Here are 100 advanced

 -deride

-(v.) to laugh at mockingly, scorn (The native speaker often derided the other teacher’s accent.)
+laugh at mockingly, scorn (The native speaker often derided the

 -despot